 Remember: Don’t enter a market just for the sake of owning a business.
 If you must, you should either be disrupting the market or driving the prices down.
 Any other motive is a waste of time.

 Many new e-commerce businesses don’t know their average daily page views, daily unique visitors, what pages get visited the most, what items get purchased or returned the most, what items get ignored or inquired about the most, what their real daily running expense costs are, their customer acquisition cost, what customers have to say about their service, and a lot more.

-Without the right data, your business could come to standstill and eventually crash out.
+Without the right data, your business could come to a standstill and eventually crash out.

-Keep records by using tools like QuickBooks, Google Analytics, Survey Monkey, and a host of others.
+Keep records and gather feedback by using tools like QuickBooks, Google Analytics, Survey Planet, and a host of others.
 Then a good understanding of your data will lead you in the right direction.

 Remember: “Direction is more important than speed!”